promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 }
 {%endhighlight%}

-`BookRepository` extends the `CrudRepository` interface and plugs in the type of values and keys it works with: `Book` and `String`.
+`BookRepository` extends the `CrudRepository` interface and plugs in the type of values and keys with: `Book` and `String`.
 Out-of-the-box, this interface comes with many operations, including standard CRUD (create-read-update-delete).

 You can define other queries as needed by simply declaring their method signature.
 In this case, you add `findByAuthor`, which essentially seeks entities of type `Book` and find the ones that matches on `Author`.